Parallelism and Time in Hierarchical Self-Assembly: Assembly of a shape in time sublinear in its diameter

 \end{enumerate}

-Say that a tile system (possibly a subset of a larger tile system) that satisfies these properties is \emph{polyomino-robust}.
-Most useful seeded tile systems tend to have these properties or are easily modified to have them.
+Say that a tile system (possibly a subset of a larger tile system) that satisfies these properties is \emph{polyomino-robust}.\footnote{Our full tile system assembling a rectangle is not directed, hence it does not satisfy Property~\ref{prop-poly-robust-0}.
+However, we will apply the lemmas proven in this section to subsets of the full tile system that \emph{are} directed, and in fact that satisfy all of the properties of polyomino-robustness.} Most useful seeded tile systems, when analyzed in the hierarchical model, tend to have these properties or are easily modified to have them.
 The two main tile subsystems that we analyze, shown in Figures~\ref{fig:horizontal-bar-with-arms} and~\ref{fig:vertical-bar}, can be verified by inspection to obey these constraints.